T R U T O N

 The less number of protons a NUC has, the "warmer" that chemel is going to be.
 And that is because a produced ergon-radiation in the NUC will be able to escape more readily (totally or partially) into the surrounding environment when it encounters a weaker global proton-influx generated by a lesser number of protons.

-, the "hottest" chemels are the chemels with the lowest number of protons:
+As such, the "hottest" chemels are the chemels with the lowest number of protons and the "coldest" chemel is the one with the maximum number of protons:

 with the Hydrogen (1H) atom being the sole hoton in Nature and,

-Helium (2He) atom by being the hottest warmon.
+followed with the Helium (2He) atom by being the hottest warmon;

 BTW, There is no accident that all stars are made of those two "hottest" chemels: H and He.
 In addition, since those two chemels are the simplest elements of Nature, they are also the most abundant in the outer cosmic space.
 The ergons released from hotons and warmons generate also the cosmic background radiation (COBAR).

-With the new blueprint of the atomic configuration vested in RUBOT, the next challenge at the horizon is to decipher the main classification and characteristics of chemels --the subject contemplated for the next page.
+With the new blueprint of the atomic configuration vested in RUBOT, the next challenge at the horizon is to decipher the main classification and characteristics of chemels --the subject for the next undertaking.

 Bratu Klim, webmasterBratu Klim, webmaster